zsheill7/Pandas-Tutorial/README.md

 * Operations
 * Data Input and Output

-I will be working in Jupyter notebook, and if you don't have a Python notebook that you currently use, I would recommend it.
+I will be working in Jupyter notebook, and if you don't have a Python notebook that you currently use, I would recommend using it.
 You can use Jupyter by downloading Anaconda <a href="https://www.continuum.io/downloads"> here.</a>

 First, you'll need to install pandas by going to your command line and using either